10 Reasons to Start Your Own Business

 Do you think starting a business is too much of a risk – on a financial, social and personal level?
 Even with such considerable risks involved, people are always drawn to the world of entrepreneurship, and there seems to be just as many reasons to get started as there are risks to inhibit us.
 Here are just a few of many reasons to start your own business.

 1. You’ll be able to control how you spend your time

 This one might take a while.
-Initially you’ll work longer hours for less pay.
-But if you do it right, you could start to perfect your schedule and the freedom that being an entrepreneur provides is awesome.
+Initially you’ll work longer hours for less pay, but in the end it will all be worth it.
+Running your own business allows you to organise and determine your own schedule.
+Some CEOs (such as Jeff Bezos) don’t even set an alarm in the mornings.
+By and large, the freedom that being an entrepreneur provides is liberating.

-Whenever you build something successful, it’s a great feeling.
-You had a vision, were able to carry it out and can reap the benefits of saying “I did this.”
+There’s no sense of accomplishment quite like building your own successful business.
+You had a vision, were able to carry it out and now can reap the benefits of saying “I did this.”
 Conversely, it can be difficult to be proud of the billionth request you’ve completed for your employer.

-It’s hard to imagine passing on your career to loved ones if it’s something you don’t enjoy.
-But by starting your own business you have something to pass on to the next generation.
+Running your own business means you’ll be able to determine what happens to it after you due.
+By starting your own business you have something to pass on to the next generation.
 And, as your brainchild, you can be proud of it.

 Not a lot of us have the luxury of experiencing new challenges in work, but this changes completely when you start running the show.
 Starting your own business comes with a plethora of new challenges, ensuring you’ll always be experiencing something new.

 Regardless of what you are doing as an entrepreneur, if you stick with it, you’ll probably become pretty decent at it.
 And this provides you with a sort of soapbox, so use it.
 You’ll have the chance to be interviewed on your proficiency, write about it and get to spread your message.